Khao Khitchakut National Park – Home of The Buddhist Stairway to Heaven

 As you walk you’re accompanied by the sound of bells.
 The trail is lined by hundreds of bells that devotees will tap three times with a small stick.
 If that wasn’t enough your sense of smell will be overpowered by the burning incense sticks and thousands of fragrant carnations and marigold flowers that are strewn beside the path.

-Having survived the hike, you’ll be rewarded with stunning views over Chanthaburi city and, on a clear day, south towards the sea.
-That’s in addition to the sight of dozens of people praying around the Buddha footprint and hundreds, if not thousands, queuing patiently to take their turn.
+Assuming that you have survived the hike to the mountain top, 1085 metres above sea level, you’ll be rewarded with stunning views south over Tha Mai town an Chanthaburi city.
+On a clear day, the coastline and ocean at Laem Sing is visible.
+That’s in addition to the sight of dozens of people praying around Khao Phra Bat’s Buddha footprint and hundreds, if not thousands, queuing patiently to take their turn.

 The footprint lies at the base of a huge boulder.
 You’ll see people kneeling, praying and offering yellow marigold flowers.
 Nearby are huge money trees.
 People will also donate money to the temple by placing banknotes on their branches.